 Certificate students must successful earn attempted credit hours according to the following rates:

 A student’s maximum attempted and transferred credit hours cannot exceed 150% of the credit hours necessary for completion of their primary degree or certificate.
 The maximum credit hours is not increased for dual-degree or combined degree candidates, but rather is always based on the program length associated with a student’s primary academic program.

 If a student changes majors or program levels, the quantitative maximum is assessed based on the credits that count toward the program in which they are now enrolled.
-(For example, if they were previously in Urban Missions and had earned credits that only count in that program and not in their new program, then those don’t count against the 150% limit.)
+(For example, if they were previously in the Missions program and had earned credits that only count in that program and not in their new program, then those don’t count against the 150% limit.)

 Graduate students must complete their degree program within the maximum time frame stated in their academic program’s description, never to exceed seven years.

 Students who fail to meet any of the requirements for Satisfactory Academic Progress will be notified and allowed one automatic Warning Term associated with their next term of enrollment to restore their Satisfactory Academic Progress standing.
 During the Warning Term a student will be awarded Federal aid (Pell grants) for which they have applied and are otherwise eligible.
 A student is not allowed to receive consecutive Warning Terms in which he/she receives aid.
 A Warning Term assignment is not contingent on the student’s application for federal student aid.